vedmalex/graphql-koa/README.md

 If a previous middleware has already parsed the POST body, the `request.body` value will be used.

-If the POST body has not yet been parsed, koa-graphql will interpret it depending on the provided *Content-Type* header.
+If the POST body has not yet been parsed, graphql-koa will interpret it depending on the provided *Content-Type* header.

   * **`application/json`**: the POST body will be parsed as a JSON